camunda/camunda-docs-static/enterprise/content/download.md

 # Camunda Modeler

+Camunda Modeler is a desktop application for modeling BPMN and DMN.
+It allows you to model files located directly on your local file system.

 The Camunda Modeler is an open source process modeling tool.
-It allows you to edit BPMN process diagrams and DMN decision tables.
-The Eclipse based BPMN Modeler can be integrated in your Eclipse IDE as plugin.
+It is a desktop application that allows you to edit BPMN process diagrams and DMN decision tables located directly on your local file system.
+Find more information in the [Camunda Modeler](https://docs.camunda.org/manual/latest/modeler/camunda-modeler/) documentation.

+The Eclipse based BPMN Modeler can be integrated in your Eclipse IDE as a plugin.

 * [Camunda Modeler](http://camunda.org/download/modeler/)
 * [Deprecated: Camunda Modeler Eclipse Plugin](/manual/latest/modeler/eclipse-plugin/update-sites/)